AnmolRattanSingh/data-science-S2023/challenges/c10-sat-assignment.md

   pieces of evidence do you have in favor of `both_SAT` being effective?
   What specific pieces of evidence do you have against?
-  - `both_SAT` does have a positive correlation with `univ_GPA` but the analysis suggests that it’s not an effective predictor of `univ_GPA`.
+  - `both_SAT` does have a positive correlation with `univ_GPA` but the analysis suggests that `high_GPA` is a better predictor of `univ_GPA`.
 The main evidence against that is the higher positive correlation `high_GPA` has with `univ_GPA`.